luisespinosa8/Public_Data/README.md

 # Public Data

-### * References of all data sets are included in their respective folder!
+### * References of all data sets are included in their respective file!

 ## Cosmic Ray experiments:
 #### AMS-02